Skip to content

 How to receive HPV vaccination?

 Parents of Primary Five or Six female students would receive more information on HPV and consent form for the vaccine.
-If you have further enquiries, please contact SIT at 2615 8577 at office hour.
+If your school does not participate in the HPV vaccination programme, parents of eligible primary school girls may contact SIT during office hours at 2615 8585 for further enquiries.

 Know More About HPV Vaccine